Big European dividends make some shareholders wary

 But some investors say the bigger the payout, the more they worry that last year's sensible stockpiling of resources is being abandoned long before European banks are ready to provide affordable access to capital.

-More than a third of 850 delegates polled at Morgan Stanley's recent European Financials Conference said European banks needed to raise at least 100 billion euros to be well capitalised and bank deleveraging would slow economic recovery.
+More than a third of 850 delegates polled at Morgan Stanley's recent European Financials Conference said European banks needed to raise at least 100 billion euros (83 billion pounds) to be well capitalised and bank deleveraging would slow economic recovery.

 A Reuters poll in February showed the euro zone economy shrinking 0.4 percent in 2012, returning to growth with a 1 percent expansion in 2013.